 Students study and engage in trials, from jury selection, opening statements, examining witnesses, presenting evidence, closing arguments, and deliberating a verdict.

-Classroom discussions address the role of courts in a democracy, the meaning of %u201Cdue process,%u201D and the nature of justice.
-Students examine the differences between civil and criminal trials and the prosecution%u2019s burden of proving guilt beyond a reasonable doubt.
+Classroom discussions address the role of courts in a democracy, the meaning of due process, and the nature of justice.
+Students examine the differences between civil and criminal trials and the prosecution's burden of proving guilt beyond a reasonable doubt.

 |Session I||6/13/2022 - 6/24/2022||Tysons||Morning|

 |Session III||7/11/2022 - 7/22/2022||McLean||Morning|

 |Session III||7/11/2022 - 7/22/2022||South Riding||Morning|

 "My son truly enjoyed this class.
 This has been the most interesting class for him in the past three to four years that he has been coming to Fairfax Collegiate."

 - Sunny M, Annandale, VA